vanzll/vanzll.github.io/_pages/about.md

 <span class='anchor' id='news'></span>
 # 🔥 News
-- *2024.12*  &nbsp;🎉🎉 My co-first-author paper [*Imitation From Diverse Behaviors: Wasserstein Quality Diversity Imitation Learning with Single-Step Archive Exploration*](https://arxiv.org/abs/2411.06965) is accepted (oral presentation) by *The 24th International Conference on Autonomous Agents and Multiagent Systems (AAMAS 2025)*.
+- *2024.12*  &nbsp;🎉🎉 One co-first-author paper accepted by *The 24th International Conference on Autonomous Agents and Multiagent Systems (AAMAS 2025)* (**oral**).
-- *2024.12*  &nbsp;🎉🎉 My first-author paper *Next-POI Recommendation via Multi-Objective Adversarial Imitation Learning* is accepted by *The 39th Annual AAAI Conference on Artificial Intelligence (AAAI 2025, oral presentation, oral rate: 4.6%)*.
+- *2024.12*  &nbsp;🎉🎉 One first-author paper accepted by *The 39th Annual AAAI Conference on Artificial Intelligence (AAAI 2025)* (**oral presentation, oral rate: 4.6%**).
-- *2024.10*  &nbsp;🎉🎉 My co-first-author paper *Hierarchical Spatial-Temporal Graph-Enhanced Model for Map-Matching* is accepted by *Australasian Database Conference 2025*, to be hold at Tokyo on 16 Dec (oral presentation ＆ best paper runner-up), and published at [*Springer Nature*](https://link.springer.com/chapter/10.1007/978-981-96-1242-0_4).
+- *2024.10*  &nbsp;🎉🎉 One co-first-author paper accepted by *Australasian Database Conference 2025* (**oral＆ best paper runner-up**), and published at [*Springer Nature*](https://link.springer.com/chapter/10.1007/978-981-96-1242-0_4).
 - *2024.10*  &nbsp;🎉🎉 I have ended my memorable attachment at [Centre for Frontier AI Research](https://www.a-star.edu.sg/cfar), Agency for Science, Technology and Research [(A*STAR)](https://www.a-star.edu.sg/) at Singapore, serving as an intern researcher.
-- *2024.09*  &nbsp;🎉🎉 Our paper [*Machine Learning-Driven Spatiotemporal Analysis of Ozone Exposure and Health Risks in China*](https://agupubs.onlinelibrary.wiley.com/doi/pdf/10.1029/2024JD041593) is accepted by *Journal of Geophysical Research - Atmospheres*.
+- *2024.09*  &nbsp;🎉🎉 One paper [*Machine Learning-Driven Spatiotemporal Analysis of Ozone Exposure and Health Risks in China*](https://agupubs.onlinelibrary.wiley.com/doi/pdf/10.1029/2024JD041593) accepted by *Journal of Geophysical Research - Atmospheres*.
-- *2024.09*  &nbsp;🎉🎉 My invention patent *A Single-UAV Atmospheric Pollutant Source Tracing Method Based on Gradient Ascent and Physical Kinematics* is published.
+- *2024.09*  &nbsp;🎉🎉 One invention patent *A Single-UAV Atmospheric Pollutant Source Tracing Method Based on Gradient Ascent and Physical Kinematics* is published.
-- *2024.05*  &nbsp;🎉🎉 My invention patent *A Method, System, Terminal Device, and Storage Medium for Air Quality Spatial Inference* is officially granted!
+- *2024.05*  &nbsp;🎉🎉 One invention patent *A Method, System, Terminal Device, and Storage Medium for Air Quality Spatial Inference* is officially granted.
 - *2023.12*  &nbsp;🎉🎉 As technical co-founder, I co-founded one enterprise named "Metasequoia Intelligence".

 <span class='anchor' id='about-me'></span>